Scobalula/Husky/README.md

 Some of the exported models can get pretty big.
 While all have loaded in Maya with no issue, make sure to have available resources available to load and view them.

 **Husky is currently in alpha, and with that in mind, bugs, errors, you know, the bad stuff.**

+## FAQ

+* Q: Husky says it cannot find my game?

+* A: Check the above list for a supported game, when searching for a supported game, Husky loops over all processes and stops at the first match, if it's not finding your game and it is supported, your exe is not the same name as what Husky expects or something is blocking .NET from returning its process.

+* Q: Husky says my game is not supported?

+* A: I verify the addresses on legitimate up to date copies of the supported games in the English locale.
+If you're using a modified executable (Pirated, etc.) I will not support it.

+* Q: The exported OBJ is corrupt when imported?

+* A: Tons of BSPs across all supported games have been verified, if you have find a legitimate instance of a corrupt export, please open an issue with the name of the map, etc. as much info as you can.

 ## Credits